chrisbradleyy/LeDataSciFi.github.io/README.md

 # Acknowledgments / License

-This course draws on great work, including, but not limited to:
+This course draws on great work, including:
 - The [STAT545](https://stat545.stat.ubc.ca) course at UBC initially developed by Jenny Bryan and its [companion site](https://happygitwithr.com/) detailing how to set up a Git/Github workflow with R
 - The [Python Data Science Notebook](https://jakevdp.github.io/PythonDataScienceHandbook/)
 - Grant McDermott's [EC607](https://github.com/uo-ec607/lectures) course at Oregon
+- Many other "dependencies" I appreciate are listed in the [Resources](https://ledatascifi.github.io/studentresourcevert/resource-landing.html) section